gychen1991/porple_model/README.md

 In both versions, we have:

-configure.py: script to run all estimation;
+configure.py: script to run all estimations;

 configure.txt: records memory hierarchy of GPU hardware